contactimprovla/contactimprovla.github.io/index.md

 <br />

 ### Contact Improv LA meets every Sunday at [Dance Home](/venue) in downtown Santa Monica.
 Everyone is invited to drop in at anytime.
+The first half hour of the jam is a guilded, contact skill building warmup, followed by the opening circle at 7pm.
 The dance is $7 or what you can pay.
 Your second time is free!  ###

 <div style="float: right;">
 *Live music nights go until 10pm